cammeer/social-network-api/README.md

 ## Description

-The purpose of this project was to learn how to create the API back end for social networking platform.
-Note that there is no front end code in this repository.
+The purpose of this project was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ![Insomnia](./Insomnia.png)